Rishitj1972/Ai-Mock-Interview/README.md

 # React + TypeScript + Vite

-Before Running the Project Add the .env.local file
+Before Running the Project Add the .env.local file include clerk and firebase configuration settings

 To Run The Project :- npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.